buhrmi/simpwars-contracts/README.md

 ## Moon Tokens

-Every 24 hours, your simps mine 10 Moon Tokens (MT).
-These tokens can be burned to increase your simps' on-chain powerlevel.
-A higher powerlevel increases the chances of your simp to survive in combat against the forces of the FUD.
+Moon Tokens are ERC20 tokens that can be burned to increase your simps' on-chain powerlevel.
+A higher powerlevel increases the chances of your simps to survive in combat against the forces of the FUD.
+Simps mine Moon Tokens for you on a daily basis.
+You can check how many Moon Tokens they have mined with the `accumulated(simpID)` function.
+You can claim all mined tokens at once by calling the `claimAll()` function.

-To increase the powerlevel, call the `powerup` function with the simp ID and the amount of Power Tokens you would like to burn.
+To increase a simp's powerlevel, call the `powerup(simpID, amount)` function with the amount of tokens you would like to burn.
 You can powerup not only your own simps, but also your friend's simps if they have `powerupAccepted` set to true.

 ### Contract Address